Dan J. Harkey

 As with all loans, a lender should prepare escrow instructions with authorization for the escrow/title company to close only when the escrow has determined that the loan documents have been appropriately signed by all required parties who are authorized to sign.

-Current loan documentation for each type of borrower and entity requires specialized knowledge from the lender and closing agent.
-In most cases, lenders will hire counsel specializing in this area of real estate law.
+Current loan documentation for each Borrower and entity requires specialized knowledge from both the lender and the closing team.
+In most cases, lenders will hire counsel specializing in real estate law.
 Refrain from attempting to circumvent the best practices of hiring specialists to complete the job.